Computer Hope

 WordPerfect

-Users who have Corel WordPerfect installed on their computer can easily and quickly view statistics, such as characters, words, sentences, lines, paragraphs, pages, and other averages of the page by following the below steps.
+Users of Corel WordPerfect can view statistics such as the number of characters, words, sentences, lines, paragraphs, pages, and other document information by following the steps below.

 1. Open WordPerfect.